-Melania Trump’s Be Best Platform Will Expand On Certain Issues In Its Second Year
+Melania Trump Revealed What Her Be Best Campaign Will Focus On In Its Second Year

 On Tuesday, FLOTUS celebrated the one year anniversary of her formal platform and shared her plans for how it will continue to grow.
 Speaking at the White House, Melania Trump outlined Be Best's second year, announcing that she plans to develop two of the platform's three pillars, in particular.